Executing Commands#

 compute node names, they are encouraged to manage nodes either directly

-commands or at a higher level with a
+using the ssh or pdsh commands or at a higher level with a

-tool such as ansible
+tool such as ansible.

-Commands executed through scyld-nodectl exec
+Commands executed through cw-nodectl exec are executed in

 parallel across the selected nodes.
 By default 64 nodes are accessed